-There were very few maps made of cities in the deep South – only 28 maps were done in Louisiana, Alabama, Mississippi, and South Carolina combined.
-The South was economically unable to support views of their cities during Reconstruction, and northern artists probably would not have been welcomed.
-More significantly, perhaps, the focal point of life in the South was the farm or plantation, not the village or town as in the Midwestern and the northeastern states.
+There were very few maps made of the deep South – only 28 maps were done in Louisiana, Alabama, Mississippi, and South Carolina combined.
+The South was economically unable to support views of their cities during Reconstruction, and northern artists probably would not have been welcome.
+More significantly, perhaps, the focal point of life in the South was the farm or plantation, not the village or town as in the Midwestern and the Northeastern states.

 Panoramic maps graphically depict the vibrant – and in some cases exaggerated – life of a city.
 Harbors are shown choked with ships, often to the extent of constituting hazards to navigation.
 Trains speed along railroad tracks, at times on the same roadbed with locomotives and cars headed in the opposite direction.
 People and horse-drawn carriages fill the streets, and smoke belches from the stacks of industrial plants.
 Urban and industrial development in post-Civil War America is vividly portrayed in the maps.

 Quite a few cities have had multiple maps drawn by different artists, some just a few years apart and from different perspectives.
 Advances in lithography, photolithography, photoengraving, and chromolithography, which made possible inexpensive and multiple copies, along with prosperous communities willing to purchase prints, made panoramic maps popular wall hangings during America’s Victorian Age.
 As late as the 1920s, panoramic maps were still in vogue commercially.

 These maps give a pictorial record of America’s cities during the post-Civil War period and for many localities provide the sole nineteenth-century map.
 No other graphic form of this era so effectively captured the vitality of America’s urban centers.